What is Family Therapy?

 Group therapy is a form of psychotherapy in which one or more mental health therapists or counselors work with a group of few patients.
 Therapists conduct group therapy in several settings, including private practices, community centers, and hospitals.

-People selected in specific group therapy are usually the ones facing similar problems, for instance, relationship issues or substance abuse.
-This form of psychotherapy is usually merged with medications and other forms of psychotherapies based on the underlying challenges addressed.
-Nonetheless, it can be used as a stand-alone treatment for certain conditions.
+People selected in specific group therapy usually face similar problems, for instance, relationship issues or substance abuse.
+This form of psychotherapy is usually merged with medications and other psychotherapies based on the underlying challenges addressed.
+Nonetheless, it can be used as a stand-alone treatment for specific conditions.

 What are the Goals of Group Therapy?

-Group therapy helps its members to acknowledge their own as well as other participants’ problems.
+Group therapy helps its members acknowledge their own and other participants’ problems.
 It helps raise self-awareness in individuals and makes them realize that they are not the only ones facing those problems.
-This comprehension, in turn, helps members of the group to support each other and share their ways of coping with a particular issue.
+This comprehension, in turn, allows group members to support each other and share their ways of coping with a particular issue.

-By helping to gain insight into the feelings and response of other members to similar situations, group therapy aims at instilling positive behaviors and developing more effective problem-solving skills.
-It also works to mitigate unwanted symptoms such as negative behavior, lack of motivation, and poor adjustment skills.
+By helping to gain insight into the feelings and responses of other members to similar situations, group therapy aims at instilling positive behaviors and developing more effective problem-solving skills.
+It also mitigates unwanted symptoms such as negative behavior, lack of motivation, and poor adjustment skills.

 Group counseling sessions facilitate effective communication between the group members.
 They aim to educate them on how to converse about the challenges they face while gracefully handling constructive criticism from others.
 Group conversations, therefore, serve as a conduit for revamping social and interpersonal relationship skills.
 The idea behind stimulating this attunement is to assist people in their relationships outside the group.
 Moreover, they help undo bad attitudes that may underlie social barriers.